One of the First Slogans I heard

-Early on, in my not drinking, I heard, “Practice an attitude of gratitude.”
-So, I practiced not whining.
+From the beginning in recovery, I heard, “Practice an attitude of gratitude.”
+Not understanding completely, I practiced not whining.

 But somewhere, somehow an attitude of gratitude came more naturally.

-It took some time and working with other women who wanted to stop drinking, for me to grow in gratitude for being “wired” in such a way I cannot safely drink – whether it is my genetic makeup, or an allergy to alcohol that blossomed because of alcohol use and abuse, I can’t drink safely.
+It took some time and working with other women who wanted to stop drinking, for me to grow in gratitude for being “wired” in such a way I cannot safely drink.
+Whether it is my genetic makeup, or an allergy to alcohol that blossomed because of alcohol use and abuse, I can’t drink safely.

 She would say the right words, go to meetings, listen, and have coffee afterward.
 But she could not stop drinking.
-She was ten years younger than I, and lost a baby to alcohol fetal syndrome; next, her first husband and then her life.
+She was ten years younger than I, and lost a baby to alcohol fetal syndrome; then, her first husband and finally her life.

 I would maintain that thanks are the highest form of thought; and that gratitude is happiness doubled by wonder. ~G.K.
 Chesterton

 Sober & Grateful